d1by/auto-ms-rewards/README.md

 automatically claims maximum number of daily points achievable

-# DISCLAIMER
+### DISCLAIMER

 https://promos.microsoftrewards.com/US/en/MS_PB_APR_INT_21/rules
 #### "Use of any automated system to participate is prohibited and will result in disqualification."

-This is solely for educational purposes and I will not be held liable for what others do with my code.
+This is solely for educational purposes and I will not be held liable for what others may do with my code.

 ## Description